jjhwilkinson/iwpc/README.md

 but suffice to say, they demonstrate the ways in which the network believes the distributions look in the given variable.
 The error bars on the 'learned' quantities indicate uncertainty on how well we are able to reconstruct what the network believes the distribution to be.
-These should not be interpreted as error-bars indicating how far the truth may be from what the network has learnt, and these plots may well demonstrate hallucinations.
+These should not be interpreted as error-bars indicating how far the truth may be from what the network has learnt, and these 'learned' quantities may well demonstrate hallucinations.

 ![divergence_vs_theta.png](images%2Fdivergence_vs_theta.png)

-The 2D plot in theta and r is mostly redundant in this case, but we can clearly see many of the features discussed in the 1D case.
+The 2D plot in theta and r is mostly redundant in this case, but we can clearly see many of the features discussed in the 1D plots.
 Top left shows the ratio of the two distributions in validation.
-Top right once shows the divergence within each bin.
-Bottom left once again shows an estimate for what the net believes the ratio of the two distributions is, and the bottom right is simple a histogram of the p distribution in validation.
+Top right shows the divergence within each bin.
+Bottom left shows an estimate for what the net believes the ratio of the two distributions is, and the bottom right is simple a histogram of the p distribution in the validation dataset.

 ![divergence_vs_r_theta.png](images%2Fdivergence_vs_r_theta.png)